 [Table 9 approximately here]

-In February, both The Daily Starts and Hindustan Times, the editors did not notice much on Covid-19 in their editorial dashboard.
+In February 2020, both The Daily Star and Hindustan Times, the editors did not notice much on COVID-19 in their editorial dashboard.
 However, different national and international op-eds published regarding COVID-19 covering the different corners of news.
-It mentioned worthy that both the national newspaper did not focus much on their country context instead of the emphasis on international coverage.
-Most of the op-eds covered death toll and spread of the virus and limited to preparedness and awareness building, which needed more considerable attention to the humanity of these two nations.
+It mentioned worthy that both the national newspaper did not focus much on their country context; instead, the emphasis was on international coverage.
+Most op-eds covered the death toll and the spread of the virus and limited to preparedness and awareness building, which needed more considerable attention to the humanity of these two nations.
 The Daily Star tried to find out the pitfalls of the government's preparedness.
 Though the government's preparation was not negligible, the question was whether they followed the right approach.

-In March, both the newspaper editorials received massive coverage on COVID-19 when it was already declared pandemic by WHO.
+In March, both the newspaper editorials received massive coverage on COVID-19 when it was already declared pandemic by the World Health Organization (WHO).
 However, it anticipated that, at last, both the editors played a supportive role for the government why they were failing to take necessary preparatory and precautionary steps to stop the health risk of the whole nation.
-They also focused on both country's economic growth pattern, employment and displacement trend, and good governance and innovative technology for testing and drug.
+They also focused on the economic growth pattern, employment and displacement trend, and good governance and innovative technology for testing and drug in both countries.

-Last but not least, national op-eds and reader commentary covered on preparedness and response measures for COVID-19, including surveillance and contact tracing, lockdown scenario, laboratory diagnosis, risk communications, and community engagement, social distancing, hospital preparedness, infection prevention and control, and implementation of containment plan.
+Last but not least, national op-eds and reader commentary covered preparedness and response measures for COVID-19, including surveillance and contact tracing, lockdown scenario, laboratory diagnosis, risk communications, and community engagement, social distancing, hospital preparedness, infection prevention and control, and implementation of containment plan.
 Furthermore, various aspects of life, and livelihood options received the attention of experts, scholars from January to March are analyzed and summarized under the following sub-headings.

-Health and Drug
+Health and drugs

 Health and appropriate treatment are some of the basic needs according to the constitution both in Bangladesh and India.
 Hence, emergency efforts were underway to find target medical products to prevent widespread infection and diagnose and treat victims during the COVID-19 pandemic.
 Production and supply chains for COVID-19 candidate drugs (such as chloroquine and hydroxychloroquine), and many other essential medical products, were being impaired by this crisis (Newton and Bond, 2020).
-Effective and efficient interventions are needed globally to ensure access to safe, quality-assured, and effective medical products on which the world's population will depend (Gawande 2020).
+Effective and efficient interventions are needed globally to ensure access to safe, quality-assured, and effective medical products on which the world's population will depend (Gawande, 2020).
 Nevertheless, both the newspaper mainly discussed the death toll slightly less, taking into account health emergency or progress of candidate drug availability issues.
-Price hike of the medicine and lesser availability of testing kit, personal protection equipment (PPE), health care facilities, ICU facilities, unequipped isolation room also got priority news coverage in both the newspapers.
+Price hikes of medicine and reduced availability of testing kits, personal protection equipment (PPE), health care facilities, intensive care unit (ICU) facilities, unequipped isolation rooms also received priority news coverage in both the newspapers.

 Preparedness and awareness